fledge-iot/fledge/docs/plugin_developers_guide/07_rules_plugins.rst

             return eval;
     }

-In this case the code iterates through the trigger names and calls the *evaluate* method in the *Average* class for each trigger and with each value in the incoming data stream.
+In this case the code iterates through the trigger names and calls the *evaluate* method in the *AverageRule* class for each trigger and with each value in the incoming data stream.

 Various calls are made that will set the state of the evaluation, namely the *setValTimestamp* and *setState*.
 These states may later be used in the *plugin_reason* API.